OHI-Science/ohi-science.github.io/_posts/2018-05-23-people-of-ohi-luca-mori.md

 **What are 5 things you can’t live without?**

-The sight of the ocean, a good bottle of natural wine, music, friends and coffee
+The sight of the ocean, a good bottle of natural wine, music, friends, and coffee

 **What is one of the most inspiring places you’ve been?**